camilomcatasus/zola_blog/static/resume.md

 **Multiplayer Pong**
 - Live service multiplayer pong for 2-8 players implemented in godot using websockets
-- Handrolled multiplayer that utilizes interpolation, lag compensation, reconcilliation and prediction
+- Hand rolled multiplayer that utilizes interpolation, lag compensation, reconciliation and prediction
 - Single web server able to handle thousands of concurrent individual games

 ___